Gdoc/Admin

 Arable land needed per unit of crop production

-This data can be viewed for other countries and regions by selecting 'add country' on the chart.
+This data can be viewed for other countries and regions by selecting 'Edit countries and regions' on the chart.

 The crop production index (PIN) is the sum of crop commodities produced (after deductions of quantities used as seed and feed).
 It is weighted by the commodity prices.
 The FAO explains the construction of the PIN in detail here.